-In the book Mindfulness for Mums & Dads, the author, Dr. Diana Korevaar writes “Mindfulness training is often misunderstood as a process of stopping thoughts or controlling emotion.
+In the book Mindfulness for Mums & Dads, author Dr. Diana Korevaar writes, “Mindfulness training is often misunderstood as a process of stopping thoughts or controlling emotion.
 It's impossible to stop thinking, but with training, we become much better at recognizing when we are caught up in repetitive cycles of worry and negativity.”

 The above quote was the first passage of many that I highlighted in this book.
 In mindfulness, the intention is to develop insight and wisdom.
 Noticing the activity of the mind helps us to build insight into the struggles we face in life.